arekceg/Warehouse-Transfer/README.md

 Developed as a final project for Java Bootcamp.

-**Uses: Spring Boot, Hibernate, JPA, Spring Security, Docker, Google Cloud**
+**Uses: Spring Boot, Hibernate, JPA, Spring Security, Docker, jUnit, Mockito**

 # To run:
   - mvn clean install in client and api modules